MicrosoftDocs/azure-devops-yaml-schema/task-reference/github-release-v0.md

 **`tag`** - **Tag**<br>
 `string`.
 Required when `action = edit || action = delete || tagSource = manual`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Specify the tag for which to create, edit, or delete a release.
-You can also use a variable here.
-E.g. `$(myTagName)`.
+Specifies the tag you want to use when you create, edit, or delete a release.
+You can also use a variable, like `$(myTagName)`, in this field.
 <!-- :::editable-content-end::: -->
 <br>